dionisio28/pokedex/README.md

 ## Getting Started

-> **Note**: Ensure you've completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions up to the "Creating a new application" step before proceeding.

 ### Step 1: Start the Metro Server

 Begin by starting **Metro**, the JavaScript bundler that comes with React Native.